FOREX-Dollar hovers near five-week low on Fed rate cut bets | Science-Environment

 FOREX-Dollar hovers near five-week low on Fed rate cut bets

-Crucial monthly payrolls figures would ordinarily be published later on Friday, but have been delayed, and the previous month's numbers were never released.
-However, one of the Fed's preferred inflation gauges - the PCE deflator - will be published later on Friday, although the data is for September.
+Crucial monthly payrolls figures would ordinarily be published later on Friday, but have been delayed until mid-December, and the previous month's numbers were never released.
+Instead, one of the Fed's preferred inflation gauges - the PCE deflator - will be published later on Friday, although the data is for September.
 Economists surveyed by LSEG expect a 0.2% monthly increase in the core number.

 "An increase of 0.2% per month or below will encourage the FOMC to cut the Funds rate next week in our view," Commonwealth Bank of Australia currency strategist Carol Kong wrote in a client note.
 "Our analysis suggests the risk is a soft increase in core PCE inflation of only 0.1%."

+That continues the following week with the BOJ, European Central Bank, Bank of England, and Sweden's Riksbank.
+The Aussie advanced 0.3% to $0.6626, a more than two-month high.

-The Aussie was stable at $0.6609 after jumping to a two-month high of $0.6624 on Thursday.
-Canada's loonie was little changed at C$1.3961 per greenback, while the Swiss franc was steady at 0.8035 per dollar after dropping back sharply from Wednesday's two-week high of 0.7992 in the overnight session.
+The Swiss franc gained 0.1% to 0.8026 per dollar after dropping back sharply from Wednesday's two-week high of 0.7992 in the previous session.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)